autogoal/autogoal/Readme.md

 from autogoal.ml._automl import ...
 from autogoal.contrib.sklearn._generated import ...

-# private members as well
+# as well as private members of any type
 automl._input_type(...)

 ```